lter/Deims7-8-Migration/documentation/parseVariables/README.md

     		* label: Type; machine name: 	field_variables_type; type: 	List (text)
     		* label: Unit; machine name: 	field_variables_unit; type: 	Entity reference
     1. Run R script
+    1. In the migration YML file make sure the path to that csv file is set correctly
-    1. In the webroot of your D8 website run `drush migrate:import deims_csv_variables`
+    1. On the commandline inside the webroot of the new D8 website run

+    `drush cim -y --partial --source=modules/custom/deims_migrate/config/install/`

+    `drush migrate:import deims_csv_variables`

     1. Make sure everything looks as expected.
 Variables have two dependencies, units and code/definitions.

 1. __Determine the sequence in which variables should appear in each data source__ This is done on the variables export file, but is needed for the data source migration.
 Use R script []()